EdJoPaTo/website-stalker-example/sites/com-apple-mac.md

 Mac
 ==========

-Get 3% Daily Cash back with Apple Card.
-And pay for your new Mac over 12 months, interest‑free when you choose to check out with Apple Card Monthly Installments.
-[Learn more](https://www.apple.com/apple-card/monthly-installments/)
+Save 5% on Mac with a new Apple Card through January 31.
+Only at Apple.
+Exclusions and terms apply.
+[Learn more](https://www.apple.com/apple-card/#promotion)

 NewMacBook Pro
 ----------